scala-native/scala-native/docs/user/runtime.md

  When using this pseudo-GC implementation, GC_THREAD_HEAP_BLOCK_SIZE env variable can be set to control the granuality of allocated heap memory blocks for each of the threads.
 This env variable is ignored in single-threaded execution.

+## Immix and Commix GC Shared Settings

+The following environment variables are shared between Immix and Commix GCs.

+### GC Logging

+-   SCALANATIVE_GC_LOG_LEVEL (default is "warn")

+    Controls the verbosity of GC log messages.
+Valid values are:
+    - `debug` - Show all messages including debug information
+    - `warn` - Show warnings and errors (default)
+    - `error` - Show only errors
+    - `none` - Disable all GC logging

 ## Immix GC

 The Immix GC uses the two variables shown above as well as the following